-6. W-shaped pupils can be found in things like cuttlefish
+6. W-shaped pupils can be found in cuttlefish

 W-shaped pupils are another interesting animal pupil shape.
-They tend to be found in animals like cuttlefish and are thought to be a modified form of the horizontal-split pupil.
+They are found in cuttlefish and are thought to be a modified form of the horizontal-split pupil.

-During low light levels, these pupils tend to open up to form a more circular shape but revert to their characteristic w-shape during strong light.
-The shape enables light to enter the eye from many different directions and is also thought to boost image contrast and distance vision.
+During low light levels, these pupils tend to open up to form a more circular shape, but revert to their characteristic w-shape in strong light.
+The shape enables light to enter the eye from many different directions, and is also thought to boost image contrast and distance vision.

 7. Geckos have vertical beaded pupils

-Vertical beaded pupils can be found in animals like geckos and some fish too.
-These pupils can decrease to very thin vertical slits with multiple pinholes appearing in bright light.
+Vertical beaded pupils can be found in animals such as geckos and some fish.
+These pupils can decrease to very thin vertical slits, with multiple pinholes appearing in bright light.

 8. Insect eyes don't actually have pupils!

-These are "a dark spot that moves across the compound eye of an invertebrate as it is rotated, caused by absorption and reflection of incident light by the ommatidia." - Wiktionary.com.
+However, some insect eyes do have "pseudo-pupils".
+These pseudo-pupils are, "a dark spot that moves across the compound eye of an invertebrate as it is rotated, caused by absorption and reflection of incident light by the ommatidia." - Wiktionary.com.